mate-academy/react_movies-list-fetch-movies/README.md

 1. When a user enters a title and submits the form, send a request to `https://www.omdbapi.com/?apikey=[yourkey]&t=[title]`;
     - use the `getMovie` method from the `api.ts`;
 1. The submit button should be disabled when the title field is empty;
-1. Show a spinner on the submit button while waiting for the respose;
+1. Show a spinner on the submit button while waiting for the response;
     - use `is-loading` class;
     - loading should be finished in any case (use `finally`);
 1. If a movie is not found show an error message below the input;